 Information about the types of higher education institutions that grant degrees in Security & Loss Prevention Services and the types of students that study this field.
-Lincoln Land Community College awards the most degrees in graphic design in the US, but Charlie's Guard-Detective Bureau and Academy Inc and School District of Indian River County-Technical Center for Career and Adult Education have the highest percentage of degrees awarded in Security & Loss Prevention Services.
-Tuition costs for Security & Loss Prevention Services majors are, on average, $6,400 for in-state public colleges, and $32,880 for out of state private colleges.
+Lincoln Land Community College awards the most degrees in graphic design in the US, but Charlie's Guard-Detective Bureau and Academy Inc and Special Focus Two-Year: Other Fields have the highest percentage of degrees awarded in Security & Loss Prevention Services.
+Tuition costs for Security & Loss Prevention Services majors are, on average, $4,461 for in-state public colleges, and $29,950 for out of state private colleges.
 The largest share of institutions with Security & Loss Prevention Services programs are Public, 2-year institutions.

 Data on the critical and distinctive skills necessary for those working in the Security & Loss Prevention Services field from the Bureau of Labor Statistics.
 Security & Loss Prevention Services majors need many skills, but most especially Speaking.
 The revealed comparative advantage (RCA) shows that Security & Loss Prevention Services majors need more than the average amount of Speaking, Negotiation, and Persuasion.